-You have the right to a workers’ compensation claim if you have a work injury.
+You have the right to a workers’ compensation claim for a work injury.
 You may be entitled to lost wages & medical care due to your work injury.
 In the case of a more severe or life-threatening injury, you have the right to job training and rehabilitation benefits.
 Due to your injury or illness, your employer cannot terminate your employment.

 California is considered a “No-Fault” State.

-In the State of California, undocumented workers are considered employees because California is a “no-fault” State.
+In California, undocumented workers are considered employees because California is a “no-fault” State.
 All workers are entitled to workers’ compensation benefits if they have a work injury; the employee’s immigration status is irrelevant to workers’ compensation benefits.

 Filing a Workers’ Compensation Claim as an Undocumented Worker

-You can file a workers’ compensation claim if you are injured on the job as an undocumented worker.
-It would be best if you began by obtaining a claim form from your employer.
-If your employer does not provide the form, you can contact the state Workers’ Compensation Appeals Board (WCAB).
-If you are still unable to obtain fair treatment from your employer regarding your injury, it is recommended that you research your rights and contact an experienced workers’ compensation attorney.
+You can file a workers’ compensation claim if you are injured as an undocumented worker.
+Please begin by obtaining a claim form from your employer.
+You can contact the state Workers’ Compensation Appeals Board (WCAB) if your employer does not provide the form.
+If you cannot obtain fair treatment from your employer regarding your injury, it is recommended that you research your rights and contact an experienced workers’ compensation attorney.
 If your claim is approved, you may be entitled to pay for your medical expenses, disability, and rehabilitation benefits.